Charging station: Europe

-Construction of a charging station for trucks in Ystad 2025, each station with a capacity of 400Kw and space for two trucks.
+Charging station in Ystad 2025, each station with a capacity of 400 kW and space for two cars.

 As of November 2012, about 15,000 charging stations had been installed in Europe.
 As of March 2013, Norway had 4,029 charging points and 127 DC fast-charging stations.
 As part of its commitment to environmental sustainability, the Dutch government initiated a plan to establish over 200 fast (DC) charging stations across the country by 2015.
 The rollout will be undertaken by ABB and Dutch startup Fastned, aiming to provide at least one station every 50 km for the Netherlands' 16 million residents.
 In addition to that, the E-laad foundation installed about 3000 public (slow) charge points since 2009.

 Compared to other markets, such as China, the European electric car market has developed slowly.
 This, together with the lack of charging stations, has reduced the number of electric models available in Europe.
 In 2018 and 2019 the European Investment Bank (EIB) signed several projects with companies like Allego, Greenway, BeCharge and Enel X. The EIB loans will support the deployment of the charging station infrastructure with a total of €200 million.
 The UK government declared that it will ban the selling of new petrol and diesel vehicles by 2035 for a complete shift towards electric charging vehicles.

 North America

-As of February 2025, there are 84,191 charging stations, including the Level 1, Level 2 and DC fast-charging stations, across the United States and Canada.